urbit/urbit.org/content/grant-submission-guide.md

 Your proposal should include the following sections:

 - Project name
-- Brief description of project (ahort blurb for the thumbnail)
+- Brief description of project (short blurb for the thumbnail)
-- Proposal body including:
 - Project Overview
 - Project Scope
 - Detailed behavior description
 - Detailed design description
 - Your experience
 - Why you are the right person for this project
 - Milestones:
-  - Any sub-goals of project
+  - Milestones are sub-goals of project (if any)
   - Specific deliverables
-  - Expected timeframes
+  - Expected delivery dates
-  - Expected compensation in Stars
+  - Expected compensation in USD

-As some good examples, please take a look at these proposals to see the level of detail we are looking for:
+For some good examples, take a look at these proposals to see the level of detail we are looking for:

 - [WebRTC](https://urbit.org/grants/webrtc-gall-agent-and-external-app)
 - [Urbit Visor](https://urbit.org/grants/login-with-urbit)